ervandew/eclim/src/doc/content/vim/common/project.rst

-  Searches all the source files in the project (those with extensions included in :ref:`g:EclimTodoSearchExtensions`) for the fixme / todo pattern (defined by :ref:`g:EclimTodoSearchPattern`) and adds all occurances to the current location list.
+  Searches all the source files in the project (those with extensions included in :ref:`g:EclimTodoSearchExtensions`) for the fixme / todo pattern (defined by :ref:`g:EclimTodoSearchPattern`) and adds all occurrences to the current location list.

 .. _\:Todo: